 Every August, Foyle Young Poets take over Young Poets Network and set four weekly writing challenges.
 In the first August challenge of 2020, Lydia Wei is challenging you to write poems that imagine historical or fictional characters in surprising new situations.
-Read on and enter by Monday 14 September 2020.

 The challenge: write a poem or poems placing historical figures or fictional characters in unexpected new contexts.